 As most custom tuxedos are made of wool, logic would follow that standards of tuxedo thread counts match the standards applied to regular suits.
 And this assumption would be correct; no tricky conversions or rule exceptions are needed here.
 One thing we would suggest, however, is that you may want to opt for a thread count closer to 100 rather than 150 if you plan on wearing your tuxedo frequently.
 Depending on the type of wool, tuxedos can be quite an investment, and you'll need to decide for yourself whether you prefer extra longevity or a softer, more refined fabric.
 These finer details, of course, are aspects of custom suit shopping that our clothiers can go over with you more thoroughly to match your individual needs.

 When it comes to dress shirts, there is usually a bit more wiggle room in terms of thread count.
 Anything advertised between 100 and 140 is common, but anything under 200 is suitable.
 Just like with suits, a higher thread count will give you a shirt that is finer to the touch while a lower thread count will yield a garment that feels more robust and thicker.
 The most important thing to consider here is comfort, as the dress shirt—unlike a jacket—will be directly touching more of your skin.

 Now that you know more about thread count measurements and the variations of standards between fabrics, we hope that your next suit-shopping experience will be one where you feel prepared and informed.
 Here at Enzo Custom, we want to make sure you have as much information at your disposal before you choose one of our custom suits as your next addition to your wardrobe.
-While we provide plenty of online tools to help you get fitted, don't ever feel shy about stopping into one of our physical showrooms, where an expert clothier will be happy to answer all of your questions.
+While we provide plenty of online tools to help you get fitted, don't ever feel shy about stopping into one of our pristine physical showrooms for a private appointment, where an expert clothier will be happy to answer all of your questions.